oconnor663/jacko.io/posts/async_futures.md

 it tell which child asked for a wakeup.
 That's more efficient than polling all of them every time, but it means that children who invoke their own `Waker` will never get polled again.
-Thus the rule is that `Pending` futures must _always_ arrange to call `wake` somehow, even when they know main loop is waking up anyway.
+Thus the rule is that `Pending` futures must _always_ arrange to call `wake` somehow, even when they know the main loop is waking up anyway.

 [^event_loop]: This is often called an "event loop", but right now all we have